 Corona Virus Information

-Social Distancing Reminder – As outside temperatures warm, more and more people are spending time outdoors.
-With this in mind, I would like to remind everyone about the need for social distancing of at least 6 feet.
+Social Distancing Reminder – I would like to remind everyone about the need for social distancing of at least 6 feet.
 The 6 feet rule should be significantly increased when exercising (jogging, running, bicycling, etc.).

 Exercise increases the number of breaths taken per minute and the depth of the breath, which could ultimately lead to saliva traveling through the air for a greater distance.
 Until social distancing recommendations are rescinded, it would be best practice to avoid jogging, running or bicycling on sidewalks including the Boulevard path when others are present.
 If you do come upon another person while exercising, please leave lots of room when passing.